 It is important to follow a fair redundancy process.
 If the correct procedures are not followed or if the redundancy is a “sham”, it could potentially lead to claims for unfair dismissal.

-A fair redundancy process means that employers must ensure a genuine consultation with employees at the earliest opportunity, ensuring there is a fair selection pool, that fair, reasonable and objective selection criteria are adopted and the employee is consulted with, and that suitable alternative work is considered.
+A fair redundancy process means that employers must ensure a genuine consultation with employees at the earliest opportunity, if applicable ensuring there is a fair selection pool, that fair, reasonable and objective selection criteria are adopted and the employee is consulted with, and that suitable alternative work is considered.

 All employees who have been continuously working for their current employer for 2 years or more are normally entitled to statutory redundancy pay.
 There are exceptions to this, including if an employee is offered suitable alternative work which they refuse without good reason.